hcguersoy/cleanreg/README.md

 * v0.2 - added support for registry server using self signed certificates
 * v0.1 - first version with basics

-## Prerequisites and supported Plattform
+## Prerequisites and supported Platform

 You need Docker and a Docker registry system which implements the Registry API v2.
 For Docker Registry v2 API specification see [https://docs.docker.com/registry/spec/api/](https://docs.docker.com/registry/spec/api/).